-FINAL REFLECTION (40 points)
+FINAL REFLECTION (20 points)

 As a means of applying information learned in each unit of study this semester, students will be tasked with reflecting on the semester and responding to several prompts regarding what they have learned and how they will apply it in future courses and/or in their careers.
-More information, including due dates and specific project requirements will be communicated to students during live class sessions.
+More information, including due dates and specific project requirements will be communicated to students during live class sessions and via our course website.